 The project includes two amazing trips – first, to The Library of Birmingham Archives and Collections, and later to the Parliamentary Archives at Westminster.
-On each of these trips, the group will enjoy a behind-the-scenes tour of the archive, learning about the work that goes into preserving stories for future generations.
-They will also take part in bespoke workshops delivered by the archivists, and have a chance to further explore the stories they’ve discovered.
+On each of these trips, the group enjoy a behind-the-scenes tour of the archive, learning about the work that goes into preserving stories for future generations.
+They also take part in bespoke workshops delivered by the archivists, and have a chance to further explore the stories they’ve discovered.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.